Which States Are The Richest And Wealthiest in The US?

 3. Massachusetts

-Massachusetts, known for having high-quality education and high-paying jobs, is the third-richest state in terms of median income.
-Massachusett's median income is $85,843.
-Massachusetts is the most educated state, known for having the second-highest percentage of adults with at least a Bachelor's degree (43.7%) and the highest percentage of graduate and professional degree holders (32.4%).
+Massachusetts is the third-richest state in terms of median income and is renowned for its high-quality education and well-paying jobs.
+The median income in Massachusetts is $85,843.
+The second-highest percentage of adults with at least a Bachelor's degree (43.7%) and the highest percentage of people with graduate and professional degrees (32.4%) make Massachusetts the state with the highest level of education.

 4. New Jersey